Two Climate Storytelling Approaches with Unique Results

 While Belonging conveyed the course experience, it didn't cover every aspect, such as the Wolf Center scenes, because they didn't serve the story we were telling.

 Jane Goodall has also emphasized the effectiveness of storytelling in reaching people’s hearts and minds.
-This approach can be pivotal for nonprofits like yours, which aim to raise awareness and motivate action on climate change.
+This approach can be pivotal for organizations like yours, which aim to raise awareness and motivate action on climate change.

 What Is Your Story About?

-- Presenting: Offers the complete, unfiltered truth.
+• Presenting: Offers the complete, unfiltered details.

 What Is Your Desired Impact?